AnjaBuckley/RAG-System-with-Semanic-Cache/README.md

      BRAVE_API_KEY=your_brave_api_key
      NOMIC_API_KEY=your_nomic_api_key
      ```
-   - Note: The system uses OpenAI's GPT-4.1 model with the Responses API.
+   - Note: The system uses OpenAI's GPT-4o model with the Chat Completions API.
 If you don't have access to this model, the system will automatically fall back to GPT-3.5-turbo or provide a generated response based on retrieved documents.

 6. **Run the application**:
    ```bash